cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 This document contains the following details:
 - Description of the Topology
 - Access Policies
+- Ansible installation for a Jump Host
+- DVWA Configuration
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored